 This article is part of

 Unsupervised learning.
-In an unsupervised learning approach, the algorithm is trained on unlabeled data.
+In an unsupervised learning approach, a specific unsupervised algorithm like Apriori is trained on unlabeled data.
 It scans through data sets looking for any meaningful connection.
 This approach is useful when you don't know what you're looking for.
 If you showed this algorithm many thousands or millions of pictures, it might come to categorize a subset of the pictures as images of what humans would recognize as felines.